miquelindia90/MachineTranslationAPI/README.md

 This repo has been tested using the dataset provided by LanguageWire in [here](https://languagewire-my.sharepoint.com/personal/adas_languagewire_com/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fadas%5Flanguagewire%5Fcom%2FDocuments%2Fsenior%5Fml%5Fengineer%5Ftech%5Fchallenge%5Fdata%5Flw%5Fmlt%5Ftech%5Fchallenge%2Ezip&parent=%2Fpersonal%2Fadas%5Flanguagewire%5Fcom%2FDocuments&ga=1).
 Here are some findings, improvements and future work that could be done in this repository:

-1.- Data Processing: The data was pre-cleaned but still there was some work to do.
+1.- **Data Pre-Processing:** The data was pre-cleaned but still there was some work to do.
 We needed to implement the following steps:

-      - Normalization: It was needed to normalize the text, lowercasing the sentences and separating punctuation and other special charcaters from words.
+1.1 *Normalization*: It was needed to normalize the text, lowercasing the sentences and separating punctuation and other special charcaters from words.
 There were some special charaters that I didn't know to deal with.
 I prefered initally to let them be as punctuaion characters, but it could be a good idea to remove them.
 The lowercased text was also a bit delicated process, because looking in the sentences I noticed that some non-initial sentecene words have capital letters that could provide some linguistic information.
 I decided to lowercased all the text, but maybe it could have been a good idea to keep the capital letters in the non-initial words.

-      - Tokenization: The tokenization was done without using any external library.
+1.2 *Tokenization*: The tokenization was done without using any external library.
 The tokenization was done in a way that the sentences were tokenized in words.
 In SDMT models we have worked in the word level.
-In the multilingual case we have worked with subwords in order to avoid dealing with a almos ~4x vocabulary size and also with the OOV issue.
+For future SDMT or multilingual models I would like have worked with subwords ([BPE](https://aclanthology.org/P16-1162/) or [Unigram LM](https://arxiv.org/abs/1804.10959)) in order to avoid dealing with a almost ~4x vocabulary size (multilingual) and also with the OOV issue.

+2.- **Algorithm Design**: The first idea was to train a collection of SDMT models that should be used in a multi-lingual platform API.
+Since i was not able to do thousand of initial trainings I had to choose wether to use a LAS based topology or a Transformer based one.
+I chose the Tranformer one and tried to run a first set of small models with a small Transformer configuration.
+A second set of trainings was done playing with some variable tuning.
+This second set of trainings have not lead to a noticeable improvement in terms of BLEU.

+3.- **Results and Discussion**: The table with the BLEU metric for each language pair can be found in [Supported Languages](#supported-languages).
+After the training + evaluation steps, the results were not good.
+Here is a list of observations and things learned from the process.

+* It seems 150k samples per language pair is not enough to train a good MT model.
+* Maybe LAS could have worked better than Transformers given this ammount of data.
+* Subword tokenization could haved lead to a better BLEU in average.
+* It seems a good idea to train a multilingual model, but I'm not sure if even with that the amount of data would be enough to train good models.
+Subword tokenization and using Language Tokens to identify the source/tgt language would be a nice approach start.
+* It is needed to play more with some training hyper parameters.
+* It is needed to play more with the decoding (Beam Search) variables.
+* It is needed to analyze more the reason of why some language-pair models have shown better results than others.
+Nb pairs show better results than the other combinations.
+* It is needed to have a post processing system to correct some output tokenization issues.
+* Maybe starting from a pretained model and using a robust fine tuning method like a LORA based one could have shortened and improved this whole process.

+4.- **Training/Inference Optimization**:

+Here are some observations and procedures that could help to improve both training and inference steps.

+* Better to train a 100 multilingual model than train 100x99 SDMT individual ones.
+This scales better in several cases like in training speed or total model size but mabe not in inference speed.
+Additionally, It would be a challenge when It was needed to train models with very different character dictionaries like latin + kanjis.

+* Inference optimization can be done with different libraries (Torch_Script, ONNX Runtime, TensorRT) and methods (static/dynamic quantization, weight pruning).
+If GPUS are available for production, channel multiplexation with GPU batching also could be considered.

+5.- **Production Technical Considerations**:

+Here are few things that I think should be considered for moving some models to production:

+* SDMT approach works but seems inefficient.
+You could be having some models in RAM not being used meanwhile some other models have queded petitions because they are receiving more traffic.
+* Multilingual approach seems to be very efficient but if the model size is not very large.
+Overscaling the number of languages seems not a good idea if you are not able to have at least a X ammount of models concurrently working.
+Hence there is a trade-off that must be considered.
+* Not all the work comes from the AI.
+A good output text formatter could fix some model bad design issues and even handle some model uncorrect behaviors.

+6.- **Improvement ROADMAP**:

+This is the lisf ot the things that I think that should be done in order to obtain the final multilingual MT model:

+* (Short Term): Implement a robust output text formatter.
+* (Short Term): Achieve a better set of SDMT models varying model/training hyperparameters and beam serach variable optimizaiton.
+* (Short Term): Analyse Pre-Trained model + Fine Tuning approaches.
+* (Mid Term): Implement and train a  first Multilingual approach (4 languages).
+* (Mid Term): Explore different topologies, configurations for Multlingual models.
+* (Mid Term): Explore how to optimize multilingual inference.
+* (Long Term): Explore how to scale to 100 models.